manendranathshukla/Data-Scientist-Udacity-Nano-Degree/Project 1 - Blog Post/README.md

 - [Matplotlib](https://github.com/matplotlib/matplotlib)

 ### Introduction
 In this project, I did the analysis for Stack Overflow Survey Data 2019.
 This is a survey data which I took from their [website](https://insights.stackoverflow.com/survey).
 This data contains nearly 90,000 responses from over 170 countries.
-I used jupyter notebook to do the analysis which you can find in the `Data Science Blog Post.ipynb` file.
+I used jupyter notebook to do the analysis which you can find in the `Project 1 - A Blog post.ipynb` file.
 <br>
 <br>
 For this analysis, I focused in answering these three questions: